 Tone curve adjusted for highlights

 S-tone curve to bring out the highlights and shadows pretty close to how it was in real life

 And, then finally, here is how one of my wedding photos are processed.

 Edited for: Crop angle, tones, temperature and exposure

-Honestly, the tone curve has truly been a game changer for me.
+Honestly, the tone curve tool in photoshop or lightroom has truly been a game changer for me.
 It allows me to add nice velvety or contrast tones to a photo, and make it look editorial, which is exactly what I want.
 Additionally I feel tones also add in the emotional factor.
 I know this may sound funny, but when I work on the tone of a candid moment photo, I can truly feel that moment.

 Next time you are tempted to overlook that square box with a diagonal line, remind yourself how awesome you can make your photos look just by playing with the curve, and allow your work to truly stand out.

 Have you ever had a picture with an ugly background, or a background you wanted to change?
 Here is a tutorial you might like!
 Free Tutorial: How to change an Ugly Background on your Picture

 Is there an editing technique you’ve learned to help you achieve the look you are wanting?
 Please share with us in the comments below!
 We’d love to chat about it!

 After working on Wall Street for nearly a decade, I finally took the plunge of pursuing my dream job – being a wedding photographer.
 Meeting couples, getting to know them and their beautiful love story, and then to have the honor of documenting the most beautiful day in their lives has been the most rewarding experience of being a wedding photographer.
 I look for inspiration in classic Hollywood glamour, design, fashion and architecture, and this allows me to create beautiful moments with a unique style.